wcatron/MongoDB-Framework-PHP/README.md

 ## IDs as Strings

-All IDs are treated as strings and converted to MongoIDs by the mongo_db class.
+All IDs are treated as strings and converted to MongoIDs by the MongoDB class.
 No converting between MongoIDs and strings.
 If someone sees a major issue here please speak up.